Here’s an easy guide for how to bet NFL games. Learn how to bet on football games with sportsbooks or friends and win more often.

 Where to Bet on the NFL

-DraftKings and FanDuel, which both got their starts in daily fantasy, now offer online sports betting in a number of states.
+This is true of Caesars Sportsbook which has a large sports betting presence.
+It also offers casino games in a few states.
+DraftKings and FanDuel, which both got their starts in daily fantasy, now offer online sports betting in many states.
 They’ve partnered with casinos where necessary and also offer physical sportsbook wagering.
 Another major player in the casino and online sportsbook space is BetMGM, which is also very active in state-regulated gaming.

 Different Types of NFL Bets

-There are four major types of wagers that dominate the NFL wagering landscape, although there are a number of other types of proposition bets available.
-Futures, spread, money line, over/under lines, and odds are the types that are bettors are most likely to see.
+Four major types of wagers dominate the NFL wagering landscape, although there are several other types of proposition bets available.
+Bettors are most likely to see futures, spread, moneylines, and over/under lines.

 Spread bets involve an expected point differential between teams playing each other.
 The point spread is either a negative number for the favorite or a positive number for the underdog.
 There are also odds associated with a spread bet, generally -110 on each team.

-Money Line bets are wagers that a team will win the game outright.
-The favorite has odds that are negative, and the underdog has positive odds.
+Moneyline bets are wagers that a team will win the game outright.
+The favorite has negative odds, and the underdog has positive odds.
 In the example above, the Packers have odds of -310 and the Rams +310.
 A $310 bet on a winning Packers team would net $100.
 A $100 bet on the Rams wins $310.

 The final popular wager is the over/under.
 The bettor is simply wagering that the total score for the game will be higher or lower than the total line.
 The odds for both an over and under bet are usually -110.